HypertheoryTraining/AppliedAngularLabNov212024/src/frontend/labs/counter.md

 1. Users can count by 1
 2. Users can count by 3
-3. Users can count by 5
+3. Users can count by 5 /// change value here

 When they change their preference on the `prefs` component and return to the `ui` component, it should increment and decrement by their preferred value.

+------ done ------
+step next

 ### Some Hints